-(in thousands of U.S. Dollars) Year Ended December 31, 2014 2013 2012 Net cash flow from operating activities 191,097 183,532 192,013 Net cash flow from financing activities 100,700 334,684 30,374 Net cash flow used for investing activities (271,639) (492,312) (202,437)
+(in thousands of U.S. Dollars) Year Ended December 31, 2015 2014 2013 Net cash flow from operating activities 239,729 191,097 183,532 Net cash flow (used for) from financing activities (84,357) 100,069 351,506 Net cash flow used for investing activities (212,530) (271,008) (509,134)

 Operating Cash Flows.
-Net cash flow from operating activities increased to \$191.1 million in 2014 from \$183.5 million in 2013, primarily due to the acquisition and delivery of the two Awilco LNG Carriers in late-2013, an increase in revenue from the Bermuda Spirit and Hamilton Spirit as a result of the agreement between us and the charterer as Suezmax tanker spot rates exceeded the renegotiated charter rate during 2014 and the charter rates reverting back to their original rates in October 2014, and the acquisition of the Norgas Napa in November 2014; partially offset by the sales of the Tenerife Spirit, Algeciras Spirit and Huelva Spirit in December 2013, February 2014 and August 2014, respectively, and 18 days of unscheduled off-hire during 2014 due to repairs required for one of our LNG carriers.
-Net cash flow from operating activities decreased to \$183.5 million in 2013 from \$192.0 million in 2012, primarily due to a greater number of off-hire days relating to scheduled dry dockings during 2013 compared to 2012, a corresponding increase in dry-docking expenditures and less dividends received from our equity accounted joint ventures during 2013.
-Net cash flow from operating activities depends upon the timing and amount of dry-docking expenditures, repair and maintenance activity, the impact of vessel additions and dispositions on operating cash flows, foreign currency rates, changes in interest rates, timing of dividends from equity accounted investments, fluctuations in working capital balances and spot market hire rates (to the extent we have vessels operating in the spot tanker market or our hire rates are partially affected by spot market rates).
-The number of vessel dry dockings tends to vary each period depending on the vessel's maintenance schedule.
+Net cash flow from operating activities increased to \$239.7 million in 2015 from \$191.1 million in 2014, primarily due to a greater aggregate amount of dividends received from our equity accounted joint ventures, the acquisition of the Norgas Napa in November 2014, upfront hire payments received relating to our six LPG carriers chartered out to I.M.
+Skaugen SE (or Skaugen), higher charter rates received from the Bermuda Spirit and Hamilton Spirit relating to an agreement between us and the charterer that ended in October 2014, a lower number of off-hire days relating to scheduled dry dockings during 2015 compared to 2014, and 18 days of unscheduled off-hire during the first quarter of 2014 due to repairs required for one of our LNG carriers.
+These increases were partially offset by the sales of the Algeciras Spirit and Huelva Spirit conventional tankers in February 2014 and August 2014, respectively, and the timing of payments to affiliates.
+Net cash flow from operating activities increased to \$191.1 million in 2014 from \$183.5 million in 2013, primarily due to the acquisition and delivery of the two Awilco LNG Carriers in late-2013, an increase in revenue from the Bermuda Spirit and Hamilton Spirit as a result of the agreement between us and the charterer as Suezmax tanker spot rates exceeded the renegotiated charter rate during 2014 and the charter rates reverting back to their original rates in October

+2014, and the acquisition of the Norgas Napa in November 2014; partially offset by the sales of the Tenerife Spirit, Algeciras Spirit and Huelva Spirit conventional tankers in December 2013, February 2014 and August 2014, respectively, and 18 days of unscheduled off-hire during 2014 due to repairs required for one of our LNG carriers.
+Net cash flow from operating activities depends upon the timing and amount of dry-docking expenditures, repair and maintenance activity, the impact of vessel additions and dispositions on operating cash flows, foreign currency rates, changes in interest rates, timing of dividends received from equity accounted investments, fluctuations in working capital balances and spot market hire rates (to the extent we have vessels operating in the spot tanker market or our hire rates are partially affected by spot market rates).
+The number of vessel dry dockings tends to vary each period depending on the vessels' maintenance schedule.

-Our equity accounted joint ventures are generally required to distribute all available cash to its shareholders.
-However, the timing and amount of dividends from each of our equity accounted joint ventures may not necessarily coincide with the net income or operating cash flow generated from each respective equity accounted joint venture.
+Our equity accounted joint ventures are generally required to distribute all available cash to their shareholders.
+However, the timing and amount of dividends from each of our equity accounted joint ventures may not necessarily coincide with the operating cash flow generated from each respective equity accounted joint venture.
 The timing and amount of dividends distributed by our equity accounted joint ventures are affected by the timing and amounts of debt repayments in the joint ventures, capital requirements, as well as any cash reserves maintained in the joint ventures for operations, capital expenditures and/or as required under financing agreements.